 Your prescription benefit covers most generic medicines.
 These are covered when prescribed by a Blue Cross Complete doctor and filled at a Blue Cross Complete pharmacy.

-If you take specialty drugs for complex or rare conditions, such as arthritis, multiple sclerosis, hepatitis C or others, you can get prescriptions for these drugs filled at several locations.
-These include University of Michigan Health System pharmacies, our network retail pharmacies or Walgreen's Specialty Pharmacy.
+Specialty drugs are used to treat complex or rare conditions, such as arthritis, multiple sclerosis, hepatitis C and others.
 These drugs are listed on our Specialty Drug Guide.

 Some medicines are covered by the state of Michigan.
 This includes drugs used for HIV or AIDS, seizure disorders, sleep disturbances and certain types of mental illness.
 Some of the medicines covered by the state are shown on this list.